 Flexible study options for adult learners abound in Des Moines.
 For instance, AIB College of Business is a nonprofit institution that provides blended learning opportunities, combining evening class schedules with online and independent studies.
 AIB’s hybrid associate and bachelor’s degree programs cover several business-focused subjects.
 Des Moines University, an independent health science and medical school, features three online graduate degree programs.
 Mercy College of Health Sciences describes many of its courses as 50-75 percent online, with certain others available fully online.

-The value of a college degree can be priceless when searching for a path to a profession, but the cost of a college degree must be taken into consideration, and tuition is by far the costliest part of the equation.
+The value of a college degree can be priceless when searching for a path to a profession, but college costs must be taken into consideration, and tuition is by far the costliest part of the equation.
 In 2012, Iowa students paid $15,394 on average for tuition.
-This figure will vary depending on school of choice, residency and degree level.
+This figure will vary depending on the school of choice, residency and degree level.

 |Urban Area||Composite Index||Housing||Groceries||Utilities||Transportation||Health Care||Misc.|

 When planning to attend a college or university in Iowa, potential students should consider its accreditation status.
 Qualifying for federal financial aid depends on it.
 Organizations such as the North Central Association of Colleges and Schools or NCACS make sure that the colleges in Iowa comply with quality standards for degree offerings, professor pedigree and on-site facilities.
 In addition to this regional accreditation, universities in Iowa seek accreditation for their individual colleges, schools or programs.
 The University of Iowa’s College of Public Health, for example, has been accredited by the Council on Education for Public Health, a national organization with a mission to ensure quality education in this specialized sector.